SynthstromAudible/DelugeFirmware/docs/community_features.md

  - ([#141]) Holding `▼︎▲︎` down while turning `◀︎▶︎` will shift the waveform of an Audio clip, similar to Instrument clips.

-## 5. Runtime Settings aka Community Features Menu
+## 5. Community Features Menu (aka Runtime Settings)

-In the main menu of the Deluge (accessed by pressing both "SHIFT" + the "SELECT" encoder) there is the `COMMUNITY FEATURES` entry which allows you to turn features on and off as needed.
-Here is a list of all options and what they do:
+In the main menu of the Deluge (accessed by pressing both "SHIFT" + the "SELECT" encoder) there is the `COMMUNITY FEATURES` (OLED) or `FEAT` (7SEG) entry which allows you to turn features on and off as needed.
+Here is a list of all options as listed in OLED and 7SEG displays and what they do:

 * Drum Randomizer (DRUM)
 	* When On, the "AUDITION + RANDOM" shortcut is enabled.